bengtmartensson/IrpTransmogrifier/README.md

 For raw sequences, an explicit modulation frequency can be given with the `--frequency` option.
 Otherwise the default frequency, 38000Hz, will be assumed.
+If this option is given together with a Pronto type signal (which contains a modulation frequency), it is ignored.

 Using the option `--input`, instead the content of a file can be taken as input, containing sequences to be analyzed, one per line, blank